2018ik/2018ik.github.io/_wiki/economy.markdown

 This is commonly translated as "stewardship" or "dispensation" (Eph.
 1:10, 3:9; 1 Tim.
 1:4).
 Just like how a household administration comprises of a plan to distribute resources throughout the household, God's economy consists of a plan to dispense Himself into His chosen people so that He might have a household to express Himself.

+### Household

+God's economy is for His household, His family, consisting of many sons.

 ## Mystery